 The future land use map is the visual representation of the visions, goals, objectives, and policies of the comprehensive plan.
-It is the principal tool used by the Town to guide development.
+It is the principal tool used to guide development.
 Decisions related to development and governed by the zoning and subdivision ordinances must be made in a manner "consistent" with the map.